Ecuadorian centavo coins: Description

 Ecuadorian centavos bear the numeric value along with the value spelled out in Spanish, and the legend of the Banco Central del Ecuador; the reverse is printed with the portrait and name of a notable Ecuadorian, the legend "República del Ecuador" and the country's coat of arms.
 The exception is the one-cent coin, which rather than bearing a portrait, is printed with a map of the Americas and bears the legend "Luz de América" ("Light of the Americas").
 Coins bear the date Año 20xx, beginning in 2000; the largest proportion of coins in circulation are from the 2000 minting.
 With the exception of the one-cent coin, the coins are nickel-plated steel; the "un centavo" coin is generally brass-plated steel although a few were struck in copper-plated steel.
 The coins are minted by the Royal Canadian Mint and the Casa de Moneda de México.

+A new series of Ecuadorian coins was released in 2023.
+However, a substantial amount of the coinage circulating in Ecuador are U.S. issues, whose dimensions and values exactly match all of the centavo pieces.
+Sacagawea dollars and the succeeding Presidential dollar coins are particularly popular, and large numbers have been shipped there.